Adaptive numerical simulations with Trixi.jl: A case study of Julia for scientific computing: Performance comparison with Fortran

 The results of these performance measurements are visualized for the 3D compressible Euler equations in Figure~\ref{fig:PID-Euler} and for the 3D ideal MHD equations in Figure~\ref{fig:PID-MHD}.
 We present the absolute PID timings for both codes in the top portion of these two figures and a relative comparison using FLUXO as reference in the bottom portion; smaller values thus are always better.

 From these results, it is clear that \trixi is more than 2x faster for the compressible Euler equations and more than 1.5x faster for the ideal MHD equations than the Fortran code FLUXO.
 It is also possible to see the additional computational effort for the entropy-conservative flux differencing DG methods for both physical systems.
-This is because the numerical fluxes are more expensive in terms of computational cost, and require special care to optimize their performance~\cite{hendrik_blog}.
+This is because the numerical fluxes are more expensive in terms of computational cost, and require special care to optimize their performance~\cite{hendrik_blog,ranocha2021efficient}.
 We reiterate that both codes implement the same numerical nodal DG methods on curvilinear meshes used in these tests.
 This demonstrates the suitability of Julia for this kind of simulation-focused scientific computing.

 While our Julia code is faster than the mature HPC Fortran code FLUXO for this non-trivial example, we do not claim that Julia is generally faster than Fortran, C, or C++.
-Instead, we would like to emphasize that Julia code can be \emph{at least as fast} as code written in these traditional scientific computing languages.
+Instead, we would like to emphasize that well-written Julia code can be \emph{at least as fast} as code written in these traditional scientific computing languages, as demonstrated also by several microbenchmarks \cite{bezanson2017julia}.
 Further, we expect to be able to achieve similar performance with either language by spending enough time and effort to optimize the respective codes. \trixi owes its performance optimizations in part to the code introspection and profiling tools available in Julia.
 Similar tools used to optimize the performance in other languages are often not as easy to use as their Julia counterparts.
+Therefore, we developed some additional performance improvements in \trixi and ported them to FLUXO later \cite{ranocha2021efficient}.
+Moreover, \trixi uses slightly different implementations of computationally intensive kernels and stores marginally less information in memory, recomputing some terms instead.
+Additionally, the manufactured solution of the compressible Euler equations uses source terms containing sine and cosine terms, which are computed together by \lstinline{sincos} in \trixi but require individual calls to \lstinline{sin} and \lstinline{cos} in FLUXO.

 Finally, the different mesh types available in \trixi allow further optimizations.
 For example, if the computational domain is essentially a cube (or square, line) without need for curvilinear coordinates, the Cartesian \lstinline{TreeMesh} can be used.
 Depending on the particular choice of discretization methods, the Cartesian \lstinline{TreeMesh} can be \SI{10}{\percent} to \SI{25}{\percent} more efficient than the curvilinear meshes in \trixi.